roles-ansible/ansible_role_ranger/README.md

 -------------
 First we try to install ``ranger`` with the default package manager.
 If this fails, we download the ranger git and compile it by ourself *(with python 3)*.<br/>
-We also perform a versioncheck that will check if a newer version of this role has been executed on this host before.
-You can disable it by setting ``ansible_versionscheck`` to `` false``
+We also could perform a simple versioncheck that will check if a newer version of this role has been executed on this host before.
+You can enable it by setting ``submodules_versioncheck`` to ``true``

  How to use this role
 -------------